HariSekhon/DevOps-Perl-tools/README.md

 [My Perl/Python library repo](https://github.com/harisekhon/lib) - leveraged throughout this code as a submodule

 [Spark => Elasticsearch](https://github.com/harisekhon/spark-to-elasticsearch) - Scala application to index from Spark to Elasticsearch.
 Used to index data in Hadoop clusters or local data via Spark standalone.
-This started as a Scala Spark port of my ```pig-text-to-elasticsearch.pig``` from this repo.
+This started as a Scala Spark port of ```pig-text-to-elasticsearch.pig``` from this repo.